SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

     by some parameters, one could think of some kernel parameters and a random seed, but still you actually need the connection matrix to build the final network.

-    Derived parameters can be introduced at any time during your simulation.
-If you add a derived parameter before starting individual runs that explore the parameter space, they will be directly put into the subbranch `derived_parameters`.
-If you introduce a derived parameter within a single run, they are sorted into the subbranch `derived_parameters.runs.run_XXXXXXXX`, where *XXXXXXXX* is the index of the single run.
-    For example adding, a derived parameter in the second run will add it to the subbranch `derived_parameters.runs.run_00000001`.

     Any leaf added under *derived_parameters*
     is a :class:`~pypet.parameter.Parameter` object (or descendant of the corresponding base class :class:`~pypet.parameter.BaseParameter`).